HCanber/assemblyscript-ts-template/README.md

 #### Debug WASM vs Release WASM

-By default the debug version of the WASM is used.
+By default the debug version of the WASM is used when compiling and running tests.
 The version can be controlled by setting environment variable `WASM=release` or `WASM=debug`.

 If environment variable `NODE_ENV=production` is set, or `CI` is set, and `WASM` hasn't been set, then the release version of the WASM is automatically used.

 When compiling to a static web or library, the release version of the WASM is used, as vite sets `NODE_ENV=production` by default.

-## Optional: VS Code Setup to format Assemblyscript code
+## Optional: VS Code Setup to format AssemblyScript code

-Assemblyscript can be formatted using [prettier](https://prettier.io/) as long as decorators, such as `@inline`, on top level functions and variables are used.
-Typescript only allows them on classes and its members.
+AssemblyScript can be formatted using [prettier](https://prettier.io/) as long as decorators, such as `@inline`, on top level functions and variables aren't used.
+TypeScript only allows them on classes and its members.
 This is an example that prettier can't handle:

 ```ts
 // @ts-ignore: decorator